The Role of Feedback Loops in Continuous Improvement

 That tone shows up in everyday behavior.
 Managers who ask for input, respond directly, and follow through on fixes make it clear that feedback has value.
 Recognition matters too.
 When employees contribute ideas that improve a process, that contribution should be visible and appreciated.
 People repeat what gets noticed.

 Training supports the culture as well.
 Teams often need help giving and receiving feedback in a way that is specific and useful.
-Workshops on communication, problem-solving, and critical thinking can make the feedback process more productive.
-They also reduce the defensiveness that can come with honest critique.
+Communication, problem-solving, and critical-thinking training can make the feedback process more productive.
+It also reduces the defensiveness that can come with honest critique.

 The biggest advantage of technology is speed.
 Data can be collected, sorted, and reviewed far faster than with manual processes.
 That gives leaders a better chance to respond while the issue is still fresh.
 It also makes it easier to see trends across time rather than treating each complaint or comment as an isolated event.